aliuosio/mage2.docker/README.md

     cd mage2.docker
     chmod +x bin/*

-    cp .env.temp .env # modify path to a existing shop if you want or use default for fresh install bin/install
+    cp .env.temp .env

+    # modify .env for a existing shop if you want
+    bin/install

+    # on next start
+    bin/start

 > if there is a composer.json found in this directory, it will be used instead of performing a fresh install.